 - Read my article Instant Clearjel: a Magical Little-Known Bakery Ingredient to see why I think this ingredient is worth having in your pantry.
 Instant Clearjel must always be whisked thoroughly with other dry ingredients before being added to wet ingredients to avoid clumping.
 I have tested this recipe with the following Instant Clearjel brands: Hoosier Hill Farm, Prepared Pantry, and Ingredion (Make sure what you purchase is labeled as "Instant."
 Cooktyle Clearjel is a different product that does not work the same in cakes).

-- If you use a different brand of Strawberry extract than Olive Nation, you may need to adjust the amount to taste–it’s always better to start off with less than you need, then add more extract if you think the flavor needs to be stronger.
+- If you use a different brand of Strawberry extract than Olive Nation, you may need to adjust the amount to taste--it's always better to start off with less than you need, then add more extract if you think the flavor needs to be stronger.

 - Simple Syrup is optional, but I highly recommend it to seal in the moisture of your cupcakes.
-While the cupcakes cool, make a simple syrup by combining 2 tsp water and 2 tsp sugar in a small microwave-safe bowl.
+While the cupcakes cool, make a simple syrup by combining 2 teaspoon water and 2 teaspoon sugar in a small microwave-safe bowl.
 Microwave until the sugar is dissolved after whisking, about 20-30 seconds.
 You can also make a larger batch of this (1 part sugar to 1 part water) and keep it in the fridge if you’re doing a lot of cake/cupcake baking.